venables/venabl.es/README.md

 NOTE: The code is currently set up to connect to the database using Neon's serverless package.
 If you would like to run a local database, you can find instructions for connecting as if it were serverless [here](https://github.com/neondatabase/serverless/issues/33#issuecomment-1634853042).

-### `pnpm db`
+### `bun run db`

-This project exposes a package.json script for accessing drizzle-kit via `pnpm db <command>`.
+This project exposes a package.json script for accessing drizzle-kit via `bun run db <command>`.
 This script handles all environment variable mapping automatically via `dotenv-cli`, so you don't have to think about it.
 You should always try to use this script when interacting with drizzle-kit locally.

 ### Making changes to the database schema